Floor Scales: How to Achieve the Best Weighing Results

 What is a floor scale?

 A floor scale is a type of industrial weighing scale used to weigh heavy, large or oversized objects in kilogram and tonne weight capacities.
 They typically represent any type of weighing machine that is operated on floor level, including platform scales, pallet scales and pallet beams.
-Floor scales often are used when other scale varieties, such as bench or counting scales, are not suitable and are frequently found in industrial settings such as warehouses, dockyards and factories.
+Floor scales often are used when other scale varieties, such as bench scales or counting scales, are not suitable and are frequently found in industrial settings such as warehouses, dockyards and factories.

 Why use a floor scale?